LuciaHeredia/aws-ALBandASG/README.md

     - Select one of the public subnets. (depends on the **VPC** you're going to use)
     - Create a security group: name, description, inbound rules allowing SSH(22) and HTTP(80), with protocol:TCP and source:Anywhere.
     - EBS volume.
-    - in Advanced details -> user data: upload userdata.sh file.
+    - In "Advanced details" -> "user data": upload [userdata.sh](https://github.com/LuciaHeredia/aws-ALBandASG/blob/main/userdata.sh) file.
+    - Press: Create.

 ### Step 2: Application Load Balancer (ALB):
 * Create an Application Load Balancer in a public subnet.